hiszd/hyprswitch/README.md

 The "cmds" item is a list of commands to run when the configuration is applied.
 These commands are executed in order.
-You can write them just like you type them into your terminal.(Meaning they look in your $PATH) Any paths using tilde in them(e.g. "~/execme.sh") will redirect to the current users XDG_CONFIG_HOME directory.
+You can write them just like you type them into your terminal.(Meaning they look in your $PATH) You can also add in the "cmds" string a string like "${mons1}" which will substitute the first monitor in the list of monitors, or "${mons2}" for the second.
+This makes it more composable and easier to copy and paste.
+Any paths using tilde in them(e.g. "~/execme.sh") will redirect to the current users XDG_CONFIG_HOME directory.